-Late assignments (or any applicable assignment/course components) will result in an automatic loss of 5 points (of the value of the work) PER DAY, up to and including the day of a late submission, unless prior arrangements, based on exceptional circumstances, have been made.
+Late assignments (or any applicable assignment/course components) will result in an automatic loss of 5 percentage points PER DAY, up to and including the day of a late submission, unless prior arrangements, based on exceptional circumstances, have been made.
 Documented personal or family emergencies, of course, will be accommodated.